-Richard Saltoun represents the estates of Helen Chadwick, Bob Law, Jo Spence and Shelagh Wakely.
+The Richard Saltoun gallery represents the Estates of Helen Chadwick, Henri Chopin, David Hall, Nigel Henderson, Ed Herring, Alexis Hunter, Bob Law, Tony Morgan, Jo Spence and Shelagh Wakely.